gmask1/gmask1_scripts/README.md

 The scripts in this repository are prototypes and experiments using the M5Stack controllers.
+The expectation is that these will drop into the python viewport of UIFlow 2.0.

 Cardputer 1.1
 -------------